Get Involved

 Digital Worship Ministry

-Digital Ministry is always growing and changing with the needs of our congregation.
-Ministry members are encouraged to share their technological gifts to help grow our Online Worship Service and connect with other parishioners digitally through our online presence on Facebook, YouTube, Instagram, our website, and newsletters.
+The purpose of our Digital Ministry Ministry at Saint Matthew’s is to encourage congregation members to share their technological gifts to help grow our Online Worship Service and connect with other parishioners digitally through our online presence on Facebook, YouTube, Instagram, our website, and newsletters.

-Members of our Digital Ministry will collaborate with Natalie VanDeVeire, our Director of Communications, and other ministry members as needed.
+Members of our Digital Ministry will collaborate with office staff, and other ministry members as needed.
 We meet quarterly to collaborate on new Online Worship Service ideas/formats and refresh our digital media plan.
 Meetings 1:1 with Natalie are available as needed.
 We livestream the 9:00 service weekly and special services as needed.
 New members should plan to be involved behind the scenes during services about 1x per month.
 Serving on our Digital Ministry Team is a six month, renewable commitment.

 • Group of adults and children posing in front of a wood statue outdoors